OfirNetzer/Flight-Simulator-Autopilot/README.md

 **Flag.h -** Singleton that holds a flag, which is used to determine whether the file is fully parsed or not (used in the server while loop).
 **Substring -** Creates a substring, with a given delimiter.
 **Mutex -** Holds a singleton mutex object.
+**CommandDB -** a singleton class that holds a map that matches between a String to a Command.

 ## Design patterns used in code